What is biochar?

 The UK government is currently proposing a similar framework to ensure that solid biomass used in the UK for bioenergy is sourced sustainably.
 This will require that a power or heat & power generator of a 1 MWe capacity and over must meet sustainability criteria to receive support under the Renewables Obligation incentive scheme and provide a statement of independent verification.
 It is proposed to expand the sustainability criteria to include sustainable forest management.

-Yes, unfortunately there is a slight chance that this might happen.
+Yes, unfortunately there is a chance that this might happen.
 This is why a quality standard ensuring the sustainability of resources as well as of biochar production is so important.
+The BQM will address this sustainability issue.

 One of the most obvious problems with biochar is that vast monocultures of fast-growing tree plantations would be needed to provide the raw material if biochar were to be implemented on a large scale, potentially leading to an increase in deforestation.
 The biochar community is very cautious about the deployment of biochar on a large scale.
 Organisations such as the IBI, the EBC and the BBF are in place to ensure the sustainable deployment of this new technology and establish international and national standards.
 One option to avoid deforestation resulting from a rising biochar market would be to buy local biochar only, at least until a reliable standard or certificate is in place.
 As always, it is important that you know where your biochar comes from.